-Proceed with reasonable speed to, and station the carriage on, one of the such stands If a stand, at the time or arrival, is occupied by the full number of carriages authorised to occupy it, proceed to another stand On arriving at a stand not already occupied by the full number of carriages authorised to occupy it, station the carriage immediately behind the carriage or carriages on the stand and so as to face in the same direction From time to time when any other carriage immediately in front is driven off or moved forward - proprietor or driver of a Hackney Carriage who shall have agreed or shall have hired to be in attendance with the carriage at an appointed time and place

-- 9. Every proprietor or driver of a Hackney Carriage who shall have agreed or shall have been hired to be in attendance with the carriage at an appointed time and place shall, unless delayed or prevented by some sufficient cause, punctually attend with such carriage as such appointed time and place. - 10.
-If a badge has been provided by the Council and delivered to the driver of a Hackney Carriage, either with the licence granted to him by the Council or afterwards, he shall, when standing, plying or driving for hire, wear that badge in such position and manner as to be plainly and distinctly visible. - 11.
-Every driver of a Hackney Carriage so constructed as to carry luggage shall when requested by any person hiring or seeking to hire the carriage:
+Proceed with reasonable speed to, and station the carriage on, one of the such stands If a stand, at the time or arrival, is occupied by the full number of carriages authorised to occupy it, proceed to another stand On arriving at a stand not already occupied by the full number of carriages authorised to occupy it, station the carriage immediately behind the carriage or carriages on the stand and so as to face in the same direction From time to time when any other carriage immediately in front is driven off or moved forward 9.
+Every proprietor or driver of a Hackney Carriage who shall have agreed or shall have been hired to be in attendance with the carriage at an appointed time and place shall, unless delayed or prevented by some sufficient cause, punctually attend with such carriage as such appointed time and place.
+10 Carria adge has been provided by the Council and delivered to the driver of a Hackney age, either with the licence granted to him by the Council or afterwards, he when standing, plying or driving for hire, wear that badge in such position and

-Convey a reasonable quantity of luggage Afford reasonable assistance in loading and unloading Afford reasonable assistance in removing it to or from the entrance o any house, station, or place at which he may take or set down such person

-12. Every proprietor or driver of a Hackney Carriage who shall knowingly convey in the carriage the dead body of any person shall, immediately thereafter, notify the fact to the Chief Sanitary Inspector of the Council.
+- 11. Every driver of a Hackney Carriage so constructed as to carry luggage shall when requested by any person hiring or seeking to hire the carriage: - Convey a reasonable quantity of luggage Afford reasonable assistance in loading and unloading Afford reasonable assistance in removing it to or from the entrance of any house, station, or place at which he may take or set down such person - 12.
+Every proprietor or driver of a Hackney Carriage who shall knowingly convey in the carriage the dead body of any person shall, immediately thereafter, notify the fact to the Chief Sanitary Inspector of the Council.